pauldeng/qt5-openwrt-package/README.md

 # OpenWRT Version

-The master branch serves OpenWRT 14.07.
+* If you are running OpenWRT 14.07, please use the master branch.
-The 19.07 branch serves OpenWRT 19.07.
+* If you are running OpenWRT 19.07, please use the 19.07 branch.

 ## Configure Qt Modules and Features